skolakoda/teorija-razvoja-igara/25-vektori/vektori.md

 It is possible to create an extremely powerful structure or class which can encompass almost every operation which could be needed.

+In short: get comfortable with vectors.
+The first thing you should do is write a simple vector class that does vector addition, subtraction, multiplication, dot product, cross product, and rotation.
+That’s all you need.
+The rest of your physics engine will be built atop vectors.

 ## Skalari

 When we talk about vectors, we refer to individual numbers as scalars.
 Scalars are any quantity that can be measured using a number (temperature, length, mass...).
 It have magnitude but no direction.